Skip to Content

 If an owner commits to raising a pair of puppies, he needs to split them up for a big part of each day so they can also learn what it’s like to be alone.

 Trips to the vet and social outings are also best done with one puppy.
-Doing all these things helps each puppy not be too fully dependent on the other.
-These split tasks will be very time-consuming and tiring and might defeat the purpose of adopting siblings to begin with.
+Doing all these things helps each puppy not be too dependent on the other.
+These split tasks will be very time-consuming and tiring and might defeat the purpose of adopting siblings.

-Making puppies sleep in crates next to each other can be tough enough or downright traumatic.
+Making puppies sleep in crates beside each other can be tough enough or downright traumatic.

-Each puppy must learn how to be on his own and be happy; a goal that’s extremely tough with siblings.
-Once it has been achieved, each puppy can run around the house freely and play with each other.
+Each puppy must learn how to be on his own and be happy, a goal that’s extremely tough with siblings.
+Once achieved, each puppy can run around the house freely and play with each other.

 If you can’t manage to teach them to be alone early on, it will be disastrous when one dies.

-Dog behavioural experts recommend having three dogs in the house so if one does die, the other two console each other.
-However, their temperament, age and timing are critical elements here.
+Dog behavioral experts recommend having three dogs in the house so if one dies, the other two console each other.
+However, their temperament, age, and timing are critical elements here.

 Sibling Pomeranian Puppies Exceptions

-While most articles support the fact that raising siblings is difficult, including possible ongoing fighting and aggressive behaviour between littermates of the same sex, other articles will talk about pairs that live well together.
+While most articles support that raising siblings is difficult, including possible ongoing fighting and aggressive behavior between littermates of the same sex, other articles will talk about pairs that live well together.

 The common concept is that littermates will thrive better if an older dog is already present.
-He may act as a stabilising influence.
+He may act as a stabilizing influence.

-There are many factors that can affect how dogs behave and these include: genes, owner engagement and experiences early in life.
+Many factors can affect how dogs behave, including genes, owner engagement, and experiences early in life.

-How much the owner gets involved is crucial and problems will exist if the owner treats the siblings as one dog who has eight legs.
+How much the owner gets involved is crucial, and problems will exist if the owner treats the siblings as one dog with eight legs.

-Conflicts between the puppies occur if they’re the same sex, similar age and similar in size.
-This prevents them forming a hierarchy
+Conflicts between the puppies occur if they’re the same sex, similar age, and similar in size.
+This prevents them from forming a hierarchy.

 Increased Awareness of Sibling Pomeranian Puppies Issues

-While some siblings may be great socialisers and have terrific genes and this helps ease the tensions between littermates, the professionals in the canine community state that it’s usually not worth that risk.
+While some siblings may be great socializers and have terrific genes, which helps ease the tensions between littermates, the professionals in the canine community state that it’s usually not worth that risk.

-They encourage owners to only adopt one puppy that meets their needs and then they can focus on his socialising and training to strengthen the bond between the dog and the owner.
+They encourage owners only to adopt one puppy that meets their needs, and then they can focus on his socializing and training to strengthen the bond between the dog and the owner.

 Copyright Pomeranian.Org.
 All Rights Reserved.